matthewabrams/NASDAQ-Stocks/README.md

 # NASDAQ-Stocks

 My project is based on historic stocks.
-Used a Python library:, yfinance, to fetch data downloading market data from Yahoo, Finance's API.
+Used a Python library, yfinance, to fetch data downloading market data from Yahoo, Finance's API.

 # Key Questions & Objectives